alanszlosek/mercussion/readme.markdown

 My marching percussion language is designed to be concise, facilitating swift input.
 You do not have to specify note durations; whether a note is a 16th note or an 8th note can be deduced by how many notes are present within a given beat.
 Beats (as in "4 beats per measure in 4/4 time") are separated by spaces.

 This project is getting much better!
 We're no longer depending on lilypond for MIDI output: we have more control; can make flams play back properly (lilypond is screwy).
-We could also better suited to swap out lilypond for something that creates PDFs better in the future.
+We are also better-situated to swap out lilypond for something that creates PDFs better in the future.

 USAGE